 The Utah 4-H Pet Advocate Project

 The first pathway is the project that is available to everyone with a pet.
 Youth and their pet project work as a club and at home to develop skills, mastery, and citizenship.
-Rank advancement work books are being developed for eleven common companion animals, with the opportunity for “self guided” projects for less common pets.
+Rank advancement work books areavailable for the most common companion animals, with the opportunity for “self guided” projects for any other pets.
 Youth have the opportunity to participate in pet shows at the county level, and take the things they have learned and compete with public speeches, demonstrations, and other projects involving their pets.